bagustris/nlp-python/_episodes/05-kategori.md

 ---
-title: "Kategorisasi dan pengetagan kata"
+title: "Categorization and words tagging"
-teaching: 10
+teaching: 60
-exercises: 0
+exercises: 30
 questions:
 -  "What are some useful text corpora and lexical resources, and how can we access them with Python?"